 Dr. Harrison Keller is Commissioner of Higher Education and chief executive officer for the Texas Higher Education Coordinating Board.
-He is a sixth-generation Texan with nearly twenty-five years of experience in state budget and policy, university administration, fundraising, and building coalitions among higher education institutions, school districts, and policymakers to expand opportunity through education.
+He is a sixth-generation Texan with more than twenty-five years of experience in state budget and policy, university administration, fundraising, and building coalitions among higher education institutions, school districts, and policymakers to expand opportunity through education.

 cropped-CLIMB20Conference-205_preview.jpeg